Select any of the tabs listed below to read more about the projects.

 This study screens veterans utilizing services through the Maryland VA Health Care system as well as veterans in the community in order to determine prevalence of problem and disordered gambling as well as identify risk factors for gambling disorder that are unique to the veteran population.

-Information on health history, combat experience and gambling exposure while deployed is currently being collected and analyzed.
+Information on health history, combat experience and gambling exposure while deployed was collected and analyzed.
 The project is also collecting biological samples (saliva) that will allow for analysis of genetic correlates of gambling behavior.
-Preliminary data analysis is currently underway and will be presented at the 2016 National Conference on Problem Gambling.
+Preliminary data were presented at the 2016 National Conference on Problem Gambling and a manuscript is in progress.